steemit/devportal/_quickstart/choose_library.md

     {: title="Accounts"}
 ---

-Getting started with the steem blockchain couldn't be easier.
+Getting started to develop robust and feature rich **steem** applications couldn't be easier.
+Accessing steem data is easy from various options depending on your infrastructure and objectives.

+Building a picture discovery app is a breeze with the javascript library.
+Running a steemd instance would open full access to the steem wallet and mining capabilities.

 ##### **Javascript Developers**